xpack/web-doxygen/website/docs/api/classes/emojientitymapper.md

 </table>
 </div>
 <div class="doxyMemberDoc">

-<p>Access routine to the unicode sequence for the Emoji entity.</p>
+Access routine to the unicode sequence for the Emoji entity.

 <dl class="doxyParamsList">